jylisadoney/intro-excel/4-insert.md

 * Click on `Cell E2`
 * Hover over the bottom right corner of the cell until you get a **black plus sign (+)**
 * Click when you see the `black plus sign (+)`
-* Drag to highlight the entire column to `Cell E10`, then unclick
+* Drag the `fill handle` to `Cell E10`, then unclick

 ## PROPER function

 As we are looking at our data, we can see that the state names in `Column A` are all lowercase.

-To make our spreadsheet more visually appealing, we can use the PROPER function (a Text function) to change this text to proper capitalization.
-This will capitalize the first letter of the word and convert all other letters to lowercase.
+To make our spreadsheet more visually appealing, we can use the `PROPER` function (a Text function) to change this text to proper capitalization.
+This will capitalize the first letter of each word and convert all other letters to lowercase.

 To do this, we first have to insert a new column before `Salesperson (Column B)`
 * Click on `Column B` to highlight it